htjb/blog-website/posts/20251021_makingThisWebsite.md

 });
 ```

-## Filtering based on tags

 ## Styling for mobile

+So after setting up the site to work on the desktop, I used Chromes' developer tools too see what it looked like on a smaller screen, and it wasn't great!
+On a mobile sized screen the navigation bar and text-content window were competing for space making the content on the right-hand side hard to read.
+I needed some specific rules for styling on smaller screens and I discovered you could do this with a `@media (max-width: 768px)` selector in CSS.

 <div style="display: flex; flex-direction: row; align-items: flex-start; justify-content:flex-start;">
-<p style="width: 70%; margin-right: 1em;">A sketch of the mobile layout is shown on the right</p>
+<p style="width: 70%; margin-right: 1em;">The idea was to take the nav bar and place it at the top of the webpage.
+I used `nav-bar-content` and `nav-buttons` divs to arrange the layout. `nav-bar`'s flex was changed to `row` so that the portrait image and content appeared next to eachother. `nav-bar-content`'s flex is in the `column` direction on the mobile and the buttons in their seperate div are flexed in the `row` direction to create the tidy layout you see on the right. </p>
 <img src="posts/images/makingThisWebsite/Mobile_website.png" width="30%" alt="A sketch of the mobile layout.">
 </div>

+The final change was to make the navigation bar's position relative so that it moved off-screen as the user scrolled.
+This prevents it taking up lots of space when visitors to the site on mobile devices are trying to read the posts.

 ## Hosting with Netlify

 The website is being hosted on Netlify.
 It's not something I have used before, but it was super easy to set up, and you can host your website for free.
 You can sign up with your GitHub account and link a repository.
 Every time the deployed branch is updated the website is automatically redeployed, and I think you can also deploy multiple branches meaning I could in theory deploy my dev branch!

 My domain was purchased through Google domains originally, but this sold to Squarespace.
-I used this domain for my old github pages and never had any issues with Squarespace.
+I used this domain for my old GitHub pages and never had any issues with Squarespace.

 I want to keep playing with Netlify and see what it has to offer, but it seems quite cool!